-Alabama state’s 2nd female governor takes the reins
+With Bentley out, Alabama’s 2nd female governor takes the reins

-MONTGOMERY, Ala.
-(AP) — With Alabama Gov. Robert Bentley resigning one step ahead of an impeachment hearing related to an alleged affair, his successor becomes the state’s second female governor and the first to rise through the political ranks on her own.
+MONTGOMERY, Ala. — With Alabama Gov. Robert Bentley resigning one step ahead of an impeachment hearing related to an alleged affair, his successor becomes the state’s second female governor and the first to rise through the political ranks on her own.

 Kay Ivey, the first Republican woman elected lieutenant governor of Alabama, was also the first Republican to hold that office for two straight terms.